 This post is part of an ongoing series where the people behind Omeka-powered sites talk about their content, process, and working with Omeka.

-2. What made you decide to use Omeka?
+2. Why did you use Omeka?